 To be eligible to participate in the TCLC, students must have completed courses in Evidence and Legal Profession prior to their third year.
 TCLC students must take Trial Advocacy by no later than the fall semester of their third year.
 Students take the CIvil Advocacy Seminar as a co-requisite course during the fall semester of their third year.
 The Civil Advocacy Seminar, a three-credit course, serves as the classroom counterpart to the live-client clinic.
 Skills covered in the seminar include client interviewing; case planning; drafting of pleadings, discovery requests, and motion packages; taking and defending depositions; summary judgment motion practice; expert discovery; and jury voir dire/selection.
 In the seminar, students have an opportunity to learn about a skill, consider the ethical/professional issues pertinent to the skill, practice the skill in class, then complete a graded assignment relating to the skill.
 The seminar is designed to prepare the students in a more systematic fashion for the pre-trial skills required to be performed throughout the year on behalf of live clients in the clinic.

 Return to list of clinics

 Third-year law students are permitted to practice law under the supervision of licensed Louisiana attorneys.
-The TCLC is staffed by two such attorneys: a full-time, tenure-track faculty director, Professor Stacy Seicshnaydre, and a full-time Clinical Instructor with faculty status, Lucia Blacksher.
+The TCLC is staffed by two such attorneys: a full-time, tenure-track faculty director, Lucia Blacksher Ranier, and a full-time clinical instructor with faculty status, Samuel T. Brandao.